Fentanyl: Prevention

-In Arizona, a counterfeit fentanyl pill costs between $1-$3.
-Another initiative is a social media campaign from the United States Drug Enforcement Administration (DEA) called "One Pill Can Kill".
-This social media campaign's goal is to spread awareness of the prevalence of counterfeit pills that are being sold in America that is leading to the large overdose epidemic in America.
-This campaign also shows the difference between counterfeit pills and real pills.

 Pharmacology

 Classification

-Fentanyl is a synthetic opioid in the phenylpiperidine family, which includes sufentanil, alfentanil, remifentanil, and carfentanil.
-Some fentanyl analogues, such as carfentanil, are up to 10,000 times stronger than morphine.
+Fentanyl is a synthetic opioid in the phenylpiperidine family that has high protein binding and lipophilicity.

 Structure-activity

 The chemical structure of fentanyl has been used as a basis in modern chemistry for the discovery and nomenclature of many new fentanyl analogues, sometimes called fentalogs.

 The structures of opioids share many similarities.
-Whereas opioids like codeine, hydrocodone, oxycodone, and hydromorphone are synthesized by simple modifications of morphine, fentanyl, and its relatives are synthesized by modifications of meperidine.
+Whereas opioids like codeine, hydrocodone, oxycodone, and hydromorphone are synthesized by simple modifications of morphine, fentanyl and its relatives are synthesized by modifications of meperidine.
 Meperidine is a fully synthetic opioid, and other members of the phenylpiperidine family like alfentanil and sufentanil are complex versions of this structure.

-Like other opioids, fentanyl is a weak base that is highly lipid-soluble, protein-bound, and protonated at physiological pH.
+Fentanyl is a weak base that is highly lipid-soluble, protein-bound, and protonated at physiological pH.
 All of these factors allow it to rapidly cross cellular membranes, contributing to its quick effect in the body and the central nervous system.

 Fentanyl analogs

 Fentanyl analogs are types of fentanyl with various chemical modifications on any number of positions of the molecule, but still maintain, or even exceed, its pharmacological effects.
 Many fentanyl analogs are termed "designer drugs" because they are synthesized solely to be used illicitly.
-Carfentanil, a fentanyl analog, has an additional carboxylic acid group attached to the 4 position.
+Carfentanil, a fentanyl analog, has an additional methyl ester group attached to the 4 position.
 Carfentanil is 20–30 times as potent as fentanyl and is common in the illicit drug chain.
 The drug is commonly used to tranquilize elephants and other large animals.